LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 5 - Validation and register form.md

 }
 ```

-Last thing is to add `errors` object to return statement, so we can use that in our components.
+The last thing is to add an `errors` object to the return statement, so we can use that in our components.

 ```js
 return { form, errors, resetForm, handleSubmit };